 Changes that may lead to cancer of the vulva (vulvar dysplasia) may appear as white, red, or brown patches on the vulva.
 These areas may itch.
 Skin cancers such as melanoma and basal cell and squamous cell carcinomas may also be found, but are less common.

 Melanoma is the most dangerous type of skin cancer.
+It is also the rarest.
 It is the leading cause of death from skin disease.
-Melanoma can also involve the eye, particula...Read Article Now Book Mark Article
+Other common types o...Read Article Now Book Mark Article

 Squamous cell carcinomas